The Bromic Tungsten Smart Heat 500 Series Natural Gas patio heater

 Patio Heater Ignition & Control Options

-There are two main types of ignitions for gas patio heaters - manual ignitions and automatic ignitions.
+There are two main types of ignitions for gas patio heaters — manual and automatic/electronic ignitions.

 Manual ignitions use a control knob to control the flow of gas to the patio heaters.
 Some manual ignitions have a push button that creates a spark to light the gas, while others have a pilot light that needs to be lit manually.

-Automatic ignitions use electricity to control and ignite the gas flow to the patio heaters.
-The patio heaters can be controlled with an on/off switch or with a hand-held remote control.
+Automatic/electronic ignitions use electricity to control and ignite the gas flow to the patio heaters.
+They can be controlled with an on/off switch or with a hand-held remote control.

 Safety Considerations

-Before installing propane patio heaters, always consult the owner’s manual to find out the recommended clearance to combustibles (things that catch fire) to determine the proper location for the heaters.
+Before installing your patio heaters, always check the owner’s manual to find out the recommended clearance to combustibles (things that catch fire) to determine the proper location.

-Always maintain these clearances and only use gas patio heaters in an open outdoor space with plenty of air flow.
+It’s crucial to maintain these clearances and only use gas patio heaters in an open outdoor space with plenty of airflow.

-For the safest options, look for patio heaters that are UL approved and CSA certified.
-These approvals ensure each heater has undergone rigorous testing to verify that they are a reliable and safe heating appliance.
+Look for patio heaters that are UL approved and CSA certified.
+These approvals ensure each heater has undergone rigorous testing to verify they are reliable and safe to use.

-Before using your natural gas patio heater, read the installation manual thoroughly, so you know how to set it up and use it properly.
+Before using your Natural Gas heater, read through the manual carefully, so you know how to set it up and use it properly.

 How to Detect a Gas Leak